How to Install MySQL or MariaDB on Google Cloud Server

 Conclusion:

-In summary, setting up a MySQL or MariaDB database server on your Google Cloud server with Ubuntu is crucial in building your website.
+To wrap up, setting up a MySQL or MariaDB database on your Google Cloud Ubuntu server is a key step in building your website.
 Following the steps outlined in this guide, you can efficiently manage your database needs and ensure your content is stored securely.
 Here are the key takeaways:

 - Establishing a web and database server is essential for running dynamic websites and CMS platforms.